 Chronic difficulties in focusing and impulsivity is a common concern for our patients.
 Children and adolescents who exhibit symptoms of ADHD are much more likely to earn poor grades, struggle in friendships, be involved in criminal activity, and drop out of school.
 Adults, both women and men, struggle with difficulties in friendships, work performance, and romantic relationships.
 Early intervention and detection of this treatable condition has been shown to substantially reduce the likelihood of these common bi-products of undiagnosed/untreated ADHD.

-If you have a child who struggles to focus or remain still, and if the behavior affects his or her daily life and development, your child may be suffering from ADHD.
+If you have a child or teen who struggles to focus or remain still, and if the behavior affects his or her daily life and development, your child may be suffering from ADHD.
 The condition often causes long-lasting negative effects, which is why we at NeuroHealth encourage parent education about ADHD treatment and diagnosis.

 Gaining a better understanding of your child’s needs is the first step towards knowing how to help.